puranjayjain/chrome-color-picker/README.md

 **Solution**
   - Although there is no guide (yet) for the specificity of settings or which settings are above which ones.
 But you can know about some of them [here](https://github.com/puranjayjain/chrome-color-picker/blob/master/lib/modules/core/Input.coffee#L163)

+Feel free to update the [wiki](https://github.com/puranjayjain/chrome-color-picker/wiki/Setting's-specificity) with your findings.

+3) Do you mind feature requests or suggestions?

+**Solution**
+Not at all they are always welcome, even if they are present in the [milestone](https://github.com/puranjayjain/chrome-color-picker/milestones)

 # License